- You are here:

 A stately wooden clock hangs on the wall of Mayor Stephen Zanni's top floor office at the Methuen City Hall.
 Linked to the century-old timepiece, through a break in the clock's panel, is a small transformer sending just enough volts to move the delicate hands through their timeless journey around the face.

-"I am determined to get it running," said Zanni, pointing to the perfectly preserved heirloom he inherited from his predecessor, after winning the city's mayoral election by just thirty-four votes in November of 2011.
+"I am determined to get it running," says Mayor Zanni, pointing to the perfectly preserved heirloom he inherited from his predecessor, after winning the city's mayoral election by just thirty-four votes in November of 2011.

 On the same day that Mayor Zanni adopted his prized conversation piece, he became the leader of a bustling city of nearly 48,000 residents in Essex County, Massachusetts.

 Just as he intends to reset the clock at City Hall, Zanni is determined to bring a new momentum to the city of Methuen, while preserving its treasured history.
 When he took the oath of office inside the Great Hall at Nevins Memorial Library in January 2012, he vowed to create a strong community bond, to maintain a costeffective government and to bring new business to town.
-Though he has only sat in the Mayor's seat for six months, Zanni is already off and running on a mission to move Methuen forward.
+Though at the time of this interview he had only sat in the Mayor's seat for six months, Mayor Zanni was already off and running on a mission to move Methuen forward.

 "The economy is slowly changing.
 There is a little up-tick...but it is not picking up fast enough," said Zanni, who manages the town's $138 million budget.

-"It's roughly going to save the city 1.2 million dollars," said Zanni.
+"It's roughly going to save the city 1.2 million dollars."

 He is currently overseeing a $100 million project to renovate Methuen High School, a project he says will help future generations thrive.

 "I want to set the tone for great education in our community.
-If you have a good educational system, professional people and others will come to your community," said Zanni.
+If you have a good educational system, professional people and others will come to your community."

 It was also on that playing field where he learned that "there is no I in team."
 He cannot recall if they were the words of his beloved coach, Dick Lassey, or if they were called out during a pep talk in the huddle.
 What he does know is that those words stuck with him, and led him to the firm belief that collaboration is the key to success.

 "I am trying to get everyone to work together.
-Working as a team, you get things solved," said Zanni, who adds that just like the Curry Colonels, the residents of Methuen are only strong when they are united.
+Working as a team, you get things solved," he says, and adds that just like the Curry Colonels, the residents of Methuen are only strong when they are united.

 When it comes to running the City of Methuen, Stephen Zanni believes that "there is no I in Mayor."